 When it comes to passwords, people like to use the same passwords for pretty much everything they need to login to.
 It’s easy to remember and more convenient to do, but it’s actually one of the worst things you can do for your security online.

-In 2018, a total of 2.7 billion passwords were successfully hacked.
-That’s thirty-five percent of the worlds population.
+In 2022, over 24 billion passwords were successfully hacked.
 Using the same password for multiple accounts is basically a hackers delight because they are able to basically double dip into your several accounts.
 There are multiple different ways hackers can to get access to your accounts.